joramser/dotfiles/README.md

 # dotfiles

-Dotfiles and configuration files for different purposes.
+Dotfiles and configuration files for different setups and tools.